Quickstart Guide

 docId: "counter",

-// Optional: configure initialization timeout
+// Optional: configure initialisation timeout (default: 30000ms)

 initTimeout: 30000,

-// Optional: handle initialization errors
+// Optional: handle initialisation errors

 onInitError: (error) =>

-console.error("Sync initialization error:", error),
+console.error("Sync initialisation error:", error),

 }